Đinh La Thăng: Early life and education

 When controversy erupted in May–June 2016 over the Americans' appointment of Bob Kerrey as chairman of the Board of Trustees of Fulbright University Vietnam (on 25 February 1969 Kerrey had commanded the U.S. Navy SEALS unit that carried out the Thạnh Phong massacre), Đinh La Thăng was the only high-ranking Vietnamese official who publicly supported the selection of Kerrey.

-Đinh La Thăng was expelled from his position in the Politburo on 7 May 2017 due to his violations of the law while chairman of the Board of PetroVietnam, violations that led to embarrassing economic losses.
+On 7 May 2017, Đinh La Thăng was expelled from his position in the Politburo due to his violations of the law while chairman of the Board of PetroVietnam.
+These violations led to embarrassing economic losses.

-He was arrested on 8 December 2017 for investigation of his mismanagement of PetroVietnam, resulting in a loss of 800 billion VND (US$35.28 million) from its investment in Oceanbank.
-On 22 January 2018 he was sentenced to 13 years in prison.
+He was arrested on 8 December 2017 for investigation into his mismanagement of PetroVietnam and bribery, resulting in a loss of 800 billion VND (approximately US$35.28 million) from its investment in Oceanbank.
+On 22 January 2018, he was sentenced to 13 years in prison.

-He was tried again on 14 and 15 December 2020 for his involvement in another corruption scandal.
-He received 10 years in prison.
+He was tried again on 14 and 15 December 2020 for his involvement in another corruption scandal and received 10 years in prison.

+Personal life

 He has a daughter, Đinh Hương Ly (born 1984), who worked for Morgan Stanley from 2006 to 2013.